 While kawaii日本語 is free and the ads are relatively unobtrusive, you may want to consider getting the paid version to avoid them and gain other advantages such as the ability to download lessons ahead of time.
 This is an advantage if your Internet connection isn't the fastest around.

 The app uses a storyline to guide you through a whole range of lessons, starting with ones to teach you hiragana and katakana and then graduating on to basic grammar, kanji, vocabulary, and more.
 The storyline probably won't interest everyone and the music can be distracting, but if that's the case, you can simply skip the storyline pop-ups and turn off the music in the settings.
 Besides the lessons, there are games in the "arcade" to help you practice the points you've learned. kawaii日本語 does rely on multiple choice to a large extent and may not be the most effective way to learn Japanese.
 But it looks nice and is fun and fairly intuitive to use with an impressive amount of content for a free app.

-LangCorrect was released as the new Lang-8 alternative at the end of October.
+LangCorrect was released as the new Lang-8 alternative.
 For those of you missing the learning style of Lang-8, this could be for you.
 Lang-8 was used to share writing posts and have them corrected by others to see what mistakes were made.
 Although some things have been changed around, the basic idea is the same.

 After setting up an account, you can write an entry in the language(s) you are trying to target.
 Sentence-by-sentence, native speakers can check your writing to see what needs to be edited.
 They can leave comments, like your post, and even add you as a friend.
 Of course, in return, you can edit others' posts that are written in your native language.
 Sharing is caring.